Problems with your landlord: What you can do

 In this particular case, the appeal judge decided that the decision in favour of the tenants had been one that was open to the Tenancy Tribunal and so the judge refused the landlord’s appeal.

 By the way – it’s illegal for landlords to discriminate against potential tenants on the grounds that they’ve got a child.
-For more information, see the chapter “Discrimination”.
+For more information, see “Discrimination”.

 How long do I have to appeal the Tenancy Tribunal’s decision?